mahnooshshd/extract_method/README.md

 Replace `projetc_directory_name` with the name of your Java project.
 Replace `project_jar_file_path` with the path to the jar file of your Java project.

 The execution of the tool can take a few minutes or some hours, depending on the project size.
-After execution, the recommended refactorings for the project will be printed out.
-You can save the desired outputs in a file.
+After execution, the recommended refactorings for the project will be in the output directory.
+The output will be in the json format file.

 ## Benchmarks